 Updating WorldGuard to 1.13 has been a complicated process, however not as time-consuming as WorldEdit.
-Much of the work put into WorldEdit made WorldGuard much easier to update, however, changes were made to the core of the plugin to allow for future improvements.
+Much of the work put into WorldEdit made WorldGuard much easier to update; however, we made changes to the plugin's core to allow for future improvements.

-WorldEdit and WorldGuard are very similar internally, both abstract away the concepts of the game to allow for cross-platform usage.
+WorldEdit and WorldGuard are very similar internally, both abstract away the game concepts to allow for cross-platform usage.
 However, WorldGuard has a LOT of Bukkit specific code.
 While my changes have not made WorldGuard cross-platform compatible, it provides the stepping stones to allow this in the future.

 One of the most common WorldGuard questions I get asked is "Can I download this for Sponge?"
-Sadly, the answer to this is no. One major roadblock for this was the requirement of API breakages to provide actual feature parity across the platforms.
-So while it's not able to support Sponge at this stage, it can now be implemented without breaking every plugin that depends on the WorldGuard API.
-Now was the most appropriate time to do this, as 1.13 already broke almost every plugin that existed, and the WorldEdit API is almost 100% breaking.
+Sadly, the answer to this is no. One major roadblock for this was the requirement to cause API breakages to provide actual feature parity across the platforms.
+So while it cannot support Sponge at this stage, we can now implement it without breaking every plugin that depends on the WorldGuard API.
+Now was the most appropriate time to do this, as 1.13 already broke almost every plugin that existed, and the WorldEdit API is practically 100% breaking.

 Like WorldEdit, there are as few user-facing changes as possible.
 The Block Parsing section from my previous article also applies here to WorldGuard; however, it also extends to entities and game modes.